-Under our customer contracts that include a customer clinical trial agreement, we receive payments from sales to the customer of its OCS products and also make payments to that customer for reimbursements of clinical trial costs, materials, and for specified clinical documentation related to the customer's use of our OCS products.
+Under our customer arrangements that include a customer clinical trial agreement, we make payments to that customer for reimbursements of clinical trial costs, materials, and for specified clinical documentation related to the customer's use of our OCS products.
 We also make payments to customers involved in post-approval studies for information related to the transplant procedures performed.
 We determine the appropriate accounting treatments for these payments depending on the nature of the payment and whether they are for distinct goods or services.